In the Manager section, you can organize and monitor your network.

 It will then appear on the top right corner of the home page.

-This is where you will find your licenses.
+This is where you will find your Remote Configuration (VRC).

-They each come with a little description to help you recognize which is which, and when it is a commercial license, we always indicate the matching invoice.
+They each come with a little description to help you recognize which is which.

 This is where you manager your network of cameras.